School Science Lessons

 Light causes photolytic decomposition of the colourless pure acid to form dinitrogen tetroxide that colours the acid yellow-brown.

-As the acid darkens in light it may be stored in dark glass bottles.
+The acid darkens in light, so it is stored in dark glass bottles.

-Concentrations > 86% are commonly called "fuming nitric acid".
+Concentrations > 86% are commonly called "fuming nitric acid" or "boiling nitric acid".

 NO2 dissolves in the nitric acid to form fuming nitric acid, 16M, the most concentrated grade at STP.